Academic year: 2022-23

 Bibliography

-Teaching material (in English) will be distributed at the beginning of the module
+Teaching material (in English) will be distributed at the beginning of the course.

 Assessment methods

-Online tests during the course, written exam (if in presence) and oral exam.
+Online tests during the course, and oral exam.